Kishore Kumar filmography

-The following is a filmography for the Indian film actor, singer, lyricist, composer, producer, director, screenwriter and scriptwriter Kishore Kumar (4 August 1929 – 13 October 1987):
+The following is the filmography for the Indian film actor, singer, lyricist, composer, producer, director, screenwriter and scriptwriter Kishore Kumar (4 August 1929 – 13 October 1987):

 As an actor

 Kishore Kumar acted in 88 Hindi films.

 As playback singer

-Kishore Kumar sang in 1,198 films, a total number of 2678 Hindi songs including his released, unreleased and short songs.
+Kishore Kumar sang in 1,200 films, a total number of 2678 Hindi songs including his released, unreleased and short songs.